ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/plugins/email.md

 If you want to create your own provider without publishing it on **npm** you can follow these steps:

-- Create a `providers` folder in your application.
+- 创建 a `providers` folder in your application.
-- Create your provider as explained in the documentation eg. `./providers/strapi-provider-email-[...]/...`
+- 创建 your provider as explained in the documentation eg. `./providers/strapi-provider-email-[...]/...`
-- Then update your `package.json` to link your `strapi-provider-email-[...]` dependency to the [local path](https://docs.npmjs.com/files/package.json#local-paths) of your new provider.
+- 然后 update your `package.json` to link your `strapi-provider-email-[...]` dependency to the [local path](https://docs.npmjs.com/files/package.json#local-paths) of your new provider.

 ```json
 {